GabrielDougherty/cppthreading/README.md

 ### Prerequisites

 Install Nix then get into the shell with `nix develop`.
 For integration with VS Code I use the "Nix Environment Selector".
-I'm using Nix to get a newer compiler version so I can play around with C++23 featuers like `std::println`.
+I'm using Nix to get a newer compiler version so I can play around with C++23 features like `std::println`.

 ### Build Commands